 Central Serengeti Nyumba (B,L,D)

-Spend another morning exploring the rich ecosystem of the Serengeti before bidding farewell to the flat grass plains of the Serengeti and take a short fight to the Ngorongoro Highlands for two days of eco-luxury at Travel & Leisure’s Best Safari Lodge in Africa.
-Known for its red soil and lush landscapes, the Ngorongoro Highlands sprawl over hills and valleys.
-Everywhere you look will unveil a new view, a new beauty, and a new adventure.
-Arriving at the Manyara Airstrip, transfer to Gibb’s Farm for lunch, where nearly every ingredient comes fresh from the estate's organic farm.
-With delicacies to suit every palate, this is sure to be a memorable meal.
-After lunch, take a guided tour of Gibb’s garden, a sloping 10 acres of vegetables and fruit gardens, growing everything from artichoke to zucchini and providing most of the ingredients for the delicious organic meals enjoyed by guests.
-Learn about other sustainable practices at Gibb’s as your tour passes through a pig and dairy farm where you can even try your hands at milking a cow.
+Spend another morning exploring the rich ecosystem of the Serengeti.
+As you go from the Serengeti to the Ngorongoro Highlands, you cross grasslands abundant in dramatic granite outcrops called kopjes.
+The grasslands eventually lead into the wide-open, treeless plains that are so emblematic of the Serengeti.
+The wooded knolls around Naabi Hill Gate mark your departure from the park, and then it’s on to the desert-like bush country.
+You will pass one of the world's greatest prehistoric archeological sites, called Olduvai Gorge, where archeologists have been making thrilling fossil discoveries for nearly a century.
+Then spend two days at Travel & Leisure’s Best Safari Lodge in Africa, Gibb’s Farm.
+Take an afternoon walk in Gibb’s garden, a sloping 10 acres of vegetables and fruit gardens, growing everything from artichoke to zucchini and providing most of the ingredients for the delicious organic meals enjoyed by guests.
 You can also walk through the famed coffee bean fields that gave the farm its start over 80 years ago.
 Gibb’s Farm sponsors East African artists, from botanical illustrators to Makonde carvers, who live at the farm and develop their work.
 In fact, it is their sculptures, paintings, and artwork that adorn the many luxury cottages and facilities at Gibb’s.
 Meet with one of the artists and learn more about his or her work, inspiration and techniques.
-Gibb’s Farm (B,L,D)

 Visit the floor of Ngorongoro Crater today, where you are likely to find an abundance of wildlife.
 With luck, you might even see rhinoceros and big cats, such as lion and cheetah.
 The diversity of species often inspires awe, from baboons and elephants in the Lerai Forest to wildebeest and mountain reedbuck over the crater’s grassy floor.
 To maximize your wildlife viewing time on the crater floor, enjoy your picnic lunch near a hippo pool.
 This evening, relax at the Tembo Fire, an open-air sitting area nestled at the foot of the organic gardens.
 The tradition of the nightly campfire began as a purely practical measure to ensure that elephants - or "tembo" in Swahili - are not tempted to feast in the organic gardens at night.
 It soon became a popular place to sit and relax at the end of the day.
 Now, with a comfortable seating area and full bar, the Tembo Fire makes a wonderful place for conversation, story- telling or star-gazing.
 Enjoy your farewell dinner in Tanzania, giving you time to reflect on the many sights, adventures, and experiences that you will remember for years and years to come.
 Gibb’s Farm (B,L,D)